 Report Preparation

-Reedley College began its preparations for this Follow-Up Report in March 2013 to respond to the recommendations cited in the letter removing warning status and reaffirming accreditation from the Accrediting Commission for Community and Junior Colleges (ACCJC) dated February 11, 2013.
-The then interim President led the conversation about the process, responsible parties, evidence collection, and adequate resource support.
+Reedley College began its preparations for this Follow-Up Report in March 2013 in response to the recommendations cited in the letter removing warning status and reaffirming accreditation from the Accrediting Commission for Community and Junior Colleges (ACCJC) dated February 11, 2013.
+The then interim president led the conversation about the process, responsible parties, evidence collection, and adequate resource support.

 Members of the Accreditation Steering Committee took the lead for the preparation of the report, including the faculty co-chair for the 2011 self study, the vice president of instruction, the interim college president, the vice president of administrative services, and the program review and student learning outcomes coordinator.
-The vice chancellor of Educational Services & Institutional Effectiveness, Dr. George Railey, provided assistance for the district recommendation response.
+The vice chancellor of educational services & institutional effectiveness, Dr. George Railey, provided assistance for the district recommendation response.

 In June of 2013, a draft outline of the report was emailed to the above participants with a request for comments.
 In July, a first draft of the response to College Recommendation 1 was emailed to a working group from the Accreditation Steering Committee for feedback.
 The draft was sent to Dr. Railey and the district office writing team on ___________.
 A presentation of the accreditation recommendations and progress to date was made on August 9, 2012 to the certificated faculty at the college fall 2012 Duty Day (first day faculty are back for the semester) that included Reedley, Madera, and Oakhurst [255].
 A similar presentation was made on August 10, 2012 to the classified staff at their fall 2012 Classified Assembly [256].